-- franking credits if the SMSF is non-complying (include these at C2 rebates and tax offsets) - credits that you included at C1 Foreign income tax offset - franking credits attributable to a dividend that is excluded from assessable income because family trust distribution tax has been paid - New Zealand imputation credits (an Australian resident cannot claim New Zealand imputation credits).
+- franking credits if the SMSF is non-complying (include these at label C2 rebates and tax offsets) - credits that you included at label C1 Foreign income tax offset - franking credits attributable to a dividend that is excluded from assessable income because family trust distribution tax has been paid - New Zealand imputation credits (an Australian resident cannot claim New Zealand imputation credits).

-Section 67-25 and Division 207 of the Income Tax Assessment Act 1997.
+For more information, see Section 67-25 and Division 207 of the Income Tax Assessment Act 1997.